 You're comfortable managing your own AI API keys

-You're running high-volume automations where cost-per-operation matters most
+You're running high-volume automations where cost per operation matters most

 The verdict